 The biggest way we create leadership opportunities is through more responsibilities of ownership of an area in the business.
 As someone steps up to provide suggestions for improvement or take on responsibilities, we begin to empower that person to lead in that area.
 Our company is fairly lean at the moment in terms of staff, so we really depend on everyone to lead in their area and we have to trust that they will get things done.

-The BookProfits Program is a system created and supported by respected entrepreneurs Jon Shugart and Luke "Lambo" Sample.
-It deals with purchasing and selling textbooks through Amazon's FBA program.
+The BookProfits Program (deemed "Best Software" in their category) is a system created and supported by respected entrepreneurs Jon Shugart and Luke "Lambo" Sample.
+It deals with purchasing and selling textbooks through Amazon's FBA program (Amazon: The World's Largest Online Retailer).
 Their software and community allow you to find discounted books and then resell them for a profit.

 According to our research, the only person calling Textbook Money (now BookProfits) is a disgruntled competitor.
 From their testimonials to their highly attended live events, people from all different backgrounds and experience levels are experiencing success with their system.